52147/Computer-language-theory/README.md

 - Here the element occurs in the seventh place, and every element has some position in the sequence.
 - The set is therefore countable.

-- We see from this example that we can prove that a set is countable if we can produce a method by which its elements can be written in some sequence.
+- We see from this example that we can prove that a set is countable if we can produce a method by which its elements can be written **in some sequence.**
-- We call such a method an enumeration procedure.
+- We call such a method an **enumeration procedure.**
 - Since an enumeration procedure is some kind of mechanical process, we can use a Turing machine model to define it formally.
 - Not every set is countable.
 - As we will see in the next chapter, there are some uncountable sets.
+-
+#### enumeration procedure exists(not algorithm) -> countable
 - But any set for which an enumeration procedure exists is countable because the enumeration gives the required sequence.
-- Strictly speaking, an enumeration procedure cannot be called an algorithm since it will not terminate when S is infinite.
+- Strictly speaking, **an enumeration procedure cannot be called an algorithm since it will not terminate when S is infinite.**
 - Nevertheless, it can be considered a meaningful process, because it produces well-defined and predictable results.